 3.1 Explain land ownership in New Zealand in terms of the Torrens system.

-Range includes but is not limited to – Certificate of Title, registration of title, indefeasibility of title.
+Range includes but is not limited to – Record of Title, registration of title, indefeasibility of title.

 3.2 Explain forms of land transfer consistent with applicable legislation.